 Technically, there are no separate divisions or sub-divisions.
 It is all divided into several lessons called chapters.
 These chapters test the general usage of the language rather than concentrating on specifics related to grammar or other specific topics like transportation, sports, and so on.

 In settings, you can select your interests.
 This includes what you would like to learn and what language skills you would like to improve.
-Based on your choice, the future lessons are then tweaked, and these topics are stressed.
+Based on your choice, future lessons are then tweaked, and these topics are stressed.

 These lessons are a form of benchmark test that is performed.
 It lets you know your initial level so that you can track your progress throughout the course of using the application.
 They are usually a part of the free trial that everyone is entitled to.

 The only other distinction that can be made is the one between lessons, vocabulary, and grammar.
-While there are lessons that you have to complete daily, you also must view a list of words and grammar concept that their AI determines you are rather weak in.
+While there are lessons that you have to complete daily, you also must view a list of words and grammar concepts that their AI determines you are rather weak in.

 Other than this, all you need to do is answer more questions, revise religiously and improve your French.

 Getting started with Frantastique is extremely easy.
 All you need to do is sign up.
 You can do this either using your Google account, Facebook account or any other valid email address.
 Once you do this, you are sent a link to confirm your email address.